Air Travel With Oxygen

 - En Espanol

 Airlines have to make sure oxygen is transported safely.
-You will need to follow the airline's safety rules before you can travel by airplane.
-Plan to contact the airline 2 weeks before your trip to make arrangements.
-You will also need to make a copy of your doctor's order for oxygen and carry it with you on the plane.
+You will need to follow the airline's safety rules before you can travel.
+Contact the airline 2 weeks before your trip to make arrangements.
+Make a copy of your doctor's order for oxygen and carry it with you on the plane.

 What do I need to do 2 weeks before I travel with oxygen?